Class Action Alleges Infiniti Hair Dryers Catch Fire, Cause Burns

 Do I Have a Conair Infiniti Hair Dryer Recall Lawsuit?

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Conair Infiniti Hair Dryer Recall Lawsuits.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Conair Infiniti Hair Dryer Recall Lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.

 If you or a loved one has been injured by a Conair Hair Dryer, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.